Tarantulas seized at airport after being smuggled in chocolate spongecake boxes

 The tarantulas were found inside plastic containers that had been hidden in the cake boxes which were then shipped to Cologne Bonn airport, western Germany.

-Customs officials were alerted to the package, which arrived from Vietnam, by a “noticeable smell” that didn't resemble the expected aroma of the 7 kilograms (about 15 pounds) of the confectionery treats.
+Customs officials were alerted to the package, which arrived from Vietnam, by a “noticeable smell” that didn't resemble the expected aroma of the seven kilograms (about 15 pounds) of the confectionery treats.

 "My colleagues at the airport are regularly surprised by the contents of prohibited packages from all over the world, but the fact that they found around 1,500 small plastic containers containing young tarantulas in this package left even the most experienced among them speechless,” Cologne customs office spokesman Jens Ahland said in a statement.

-Ahland hailed an “extraordinary seizure," but one that "saddens us to see what some people do to animals purely for profit.”
+However, he said, it “saddens us to see what some people do to animals purely for profit”.

 Criminal proceedings are underway against the intended recipient in the Sauerland region, east of the airport, in part for alleged violations of failure to pay the proper import duties and make the proper customs declarations, the office said.